Juansecu/OpenFusion-OpenAPI-Plugin/README.md

 In order to run the application using [Docker](https://www.docker.com/), you must have Docker installed on your machine.

-For running the application with Docker, you will need to mount both the database and the SSL key store files using Docker volumes and map port `8080` to your host machine.
+For running the application with Docker, you will need to mount the database file using Docker volumes and map port `8080` to your host machine.

 #### Docker CLI